 There are several approaches to compiling Groovy code in your Maven projects.
-GMaven is the most flexible and feature rich, but it has some difficulties with joint Java-Groovy projects and it is no longer under active development.
-The Groovy-Eclipse compiler plugin for Maven sidesteps the joint compilation issues.
-Read this page for a deeper discussion of the benefits and disadvantages of the two approaches.
+GMavenPlus tries to fill the role of the now discontinued GMaven and is the most feature-rich.
+The Groovy-Eclipse compiler plugin for Maven is a unique solution because it sidesteps joint compilation issues.
+Read this page for an overview of how the choices in build tools differ.